XPRIZE Rainforest was announced on 19 November 2019 in Los Angeles, California.

 The competition will take place in four rounds over five years.
-Following the competition, an additional year will be devoted to amplifying the impacts of the Rainforest XPRIZE.
+Following the competition, an additional year will be devoted to amplifying the impacts of XPRIZE Rainforest.

-You can follow the competition at rainforest.xprize.org.
+You can follow the competition at xprize.org/rainforest.
 Whether you just want to learn more and amplify the reach and impact of this competition or want to directly support teams with resources and expertise, there is an opportunity to participate without competing.
-Also join the XPRIZE Exploration and Environment communities at community.xprize.org.
+Also, join the XPRIZE Discord server to meet directly with team members and discuss your big ideas.

 Insights are a new understanding of the ecosystem and may include, but are not limited to, new ecological dependencies, biodiversity, climate connectivity, anthropological findings, undiscovered threats or even sustainable societal interactions with the forest.